 This special meal tastes like crepes filled with lots of green onion.
 Negiyaki is often served with soy sauce and some versions include meat, such as beef or pork.

 The thin pancake-like batter is a light and crispy, making it a great option for lunch or a quick bite.

 Negiyaki is a favorite food for people of all ages in Osaka.
 You’ll find it at many different shops throughout the city.

 However, if you want to try authentic negiyaki, visit Yamamoto.
 It’s open seven days a week but doesn’t open until 11:30 in the morning.

 There are quite a few great spots to find tasty okonomiyaki in Osaka.
-One of the top restaurants is Chibo, which has quite a few locations throughout the city.
+One of the top okononomiyaki restaurants in Osaka is Chibo, which has quite a few locations throughout the city.

 While it’s inspired by Western barbecue, yakiniku is most popular among Korean people who live in Osaka.
 In fact, you’ll find many Korean restaurants that serve this dish, especially in the largest Koreatown in the area.

 The most recommended destination for mouth-watering yakiniku is Tsuruichi in Tsuruhashi.

 If you plan to go there on a weekday, note that the restaurant is closed between three and four each afternoon.